-MultiMedia Schools Magazine
+MultiMedia Schools MagazineInternet@Schools

-MultiMedia Schools Magazine is a Practical Journal of Multimedia, CD-ROM, Online, and Internet in K-12.
-Selected full-text articles and news are available online from this periodical, a practical how-to magazine written for K-12 teachers, librarians, media specialists, and other educators.
+Internet@Schools MultiMedia Schools Magazine-is an educator's guide to technology and the web. a Practical Journal of Multimedia, CD-ROM, Online, and Internet in K-12.
+Selected full-text articles and news are available online from this periodical, a practical how to magazine written for K-12 teachers, librarians, media specialists, and other educators.
 A major emphasis is placed on integrating technology into the curriculum.